GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/23025cc1-9519-4c0c-bdaa-b1524907199c)

 According to the result  the net total revenue generated by customers age between 25 to 35 years are 211997.565.
 In this objective CTEs are used for finding the solution. inner Join is used for join the two table Transactons and Customers.
 Where is used for filtering the data.
 Group by and Order by are used for sorting the data.
+This analysis assists in understanding the spending behavior of young to middle-aged customers, guiding targeted marketing and promotional strategies to optimize sales and customer engagement.

 # Bussiness Objective(12): Which product category has seen the maximum value of returns in the last 3 months of transactions?